 The USF Health Byrd Alzheimer's Institute has been a proud partner since 2004.
 In recognition of National Alzheimer's Disease Awareness Month, the institute is hosting a Brain Health Fair on Tuesday, November 3 from 8:30am-3:30pm and offers free memory screenings to the community.
 In addition to the memory screenings, the institute also provides medication reviews, blood pressure screenings and exhibits from local service providers.

-style="text-decoration: underline;">Memory screenings are available throughout the year at no charge, and those appointments can be scheduled by calling the Clinic at (813)974-4355.
+Memory screenings are available throughout the year at no charge, and those appointments can be scheduled online or by calling (813) 396-0722.

 Who Should be Screened?Memory screenings are for anyone concerned about memory loss or experiencing warning signs of dementia.
 People whose family and friends have noticed changes in them; or who believe they are at risk due to a family history of Alzheimer's disease or a related illness will also benefit from a screening.